Disabilities, Learning Challenges, and Educational Tips

 • Speech is clear, with only a few minor articulation errors.

 These are general guidelines, and individual children may reach milestones at slightly different times.
-If a child shows a significant delay, it may be beneficial to seek an evaluation from a speech-language pathologist, especially if there are concerns about specific language disorders (such as those mentioned in previous discussions).
+If a child shows a significant delay, it may be beneficial to seek an evaluation from a speech-language pathologist, especially if there are concerns about specific language disorders (such as mixed receptive-expressive language disorder).
 Would you like to discuss speech milestones specific to your child’s needs or concerns?

 Educational Tags